FAQ: Airport Response to COVID-19

 TIP: If you find people aren’t giving you space, make your own space.
 Walk around.
 This will cause people to move away from you.
 You can also use your carry-on luggage as a shield – extend your arm and hold your luggage away from you while waiting in line to create more space.
 If sitting, put your jacket, luggage or handbag in the seat next to you.
 Social distancing is up to all of us.

 Why do I have to wear a mask at the Airport?

-Two reasons.
-The governor of North Carolina has signed an executive order requiring people to wear masks when in public.
+Two Reasons.
+The Transportation Security Administration (TSA) has extended its mask requirement through Sept.
+13, 2021.
 The Airport, which is owned and operated by the City of Charlotte, is a public space and visitors, employees and passengers are required to wear a mask.
 We are wearing ours and want our passengers to do the right thing too.
 Rock your mask.

 Second, medical research tells us that wearing a cloth face covering significantly cuts down on the spread of respiratory droplets when you sneeze, cough or speak.
 Likewise, the mask of other people helps protect you.
 We choose to heed the guidance and advice of the Centers for Disease Control and Prevention and ask our employees and customers to do the same.
 A face covering is even more important in places like airports where social distancing can be hard.

 What do I do if someone isn’t wearing a mask?